EvilM00N/FYP-Blockchain-Application-for-Unity/README.md

 The solidity script is the smart contract used for my FYP: Blockchain Applications for Unity

-The link to the latest version of my the game I have created: https://ipfs.thirdwebcdn.com/ipfs/QmRoXcVse8PtyrFzQPJzNHG8rqZortg612DCHZJ2EXxUfi/
+The link to the latest version of the serious game I have created to test smart contract functions: https://ipfs.thirdwebcdn.com/ipfs/QmRoXcVse8PtyrFzQPJzNHG8rqZortg612DCHZJ2EXxUfi/

+Play in full screen for best experience!